Pennsylvania Teen Hita Gupta Brings Puzzle Books, Handwritten Notes To Nursing Home Residents Stuck Inside

 A Pennsylvania teenager is doing her part to help out as the world shuts down due to the coronavirus pandemic, bringing puzzle books and handwritten notes to nursing home residents stuck inside without visitors and with little to do, CNN reports.

 Even under ordinary circumstances, the life of a nursing home resident can be difficult, filled with boredom and loneliness.
-During the coronavirus pandemic, things have been even worse for such residents, with family members and loved ones who would otherwise visit the residents can’t go inside the building due to fears they might spread the virus to the vulnerable residents inside.
+During the coronavirus pandemic, things have been even worse for such residents, with family members and loved ones who would otherwise visit the residents barred from entering the building due to fears they might spread the virus to the vulnerable residents inside.

-Hita Gupta, 15, had herself been visiting nursing home residents for the past year, organizing bingo and trivia games for her elderly friends.
+Hita Gupta, 15, had been visiting nursing home residents for the past year, organizing bingo and trivia games for her elderly friends.
 However, since the coronavirus pandemic ground everything to a halt, she’s been unable to go inside the facilities and visit with residents.

 “They told me that I couldn’t visit because they were trying to limit interaction with seniors to prevent the spread,” Gupta said.

-She wasn’t going to let the new reality thwart her efforts to bring joy to residents, however.
+She wasn’t going to let the new reality thwart efforts to bring joy to residents, however.
 She decided that if she couldn’t go inside the building, she could at least send them gifts.
 Specifically, she’s been assembling “goodie bags” that include large-print puzzle books, as well as adult coloring books and colored pencils.

 “The puzzle and coloring books will help nursing home residents stimulate their minds and keep them occupied,” the teen said, noting that each goodie bag also includes a handwritten note from her 9-year-old brother, Divit.